 The Black Ice Nemesis GTR 480 gets:

 As always, my scoring is based off a start of 100% with deductions for relative performance and noise, build quality and packaging, relative pricing and how well a product meets the intended application.
-If there were other X-Flow radiators included that outperformed this at a lower price, then the score may have been even worse.
 If you would like to be kept up to date with all the reviews, do subscribe via the widget on side or on social media- Facebook,Twitter.
 If you would like to support or want to simply reach out, please use the contact page.
 Thanks for reading!